 Tucked away at the foot of the Blue Ridge Mountains in rural Forest, Virginia lies Brook Hill Farm, a 501 (c)(3) non-profit organization, located on a 60 acre property where miracles happen.
 Horses that have been neglected or injured are given the opportunity to rest, recover, and start new lives.
 Participants are given the opportunity to heal.

-Having completed a $100,000 capital project to renovate the facility, we invite you to come and see the results!
+Having completed a $100,000 capital project to renovate the facility.
 The farm is on the National Register for Historic Places, and Brook Hill has remained true to its 1904 character!

 Everyone enters the facility through a long walk through the trees, enabling them to leave their troubles behind and enter the “peaceful zone.”